-WASHINGTON - Today, Rep. Mac Thornberry (R-TX), Chairman of the House Armed Services Committee, made the following opening statement, as prepared for delivery, at the Full Committee's hearing entitled, "The National Defense Strategy and the Nuclear Posture Review."
+WASHINGTON, DC - Today, Rep. Mac Thornberry (R-TX), Chairman of the House Armed Services Committee, made the following opening statement, as prepared for delivery, at the Full Committee's hearing entitled, "The National Defense Strategy and the Nuclear Posture Review."
 For testimony and other information and to watch the hearing click here.

 "The Committee meets today to hear testimony on the Administration's National Defense Strategy and Nuclear Posture Review, both of which were recently released.
 We welcome back the Secretary of Defense and the Vice Chairman of the Joint Chiefs of Staff to discuss these important documents.